 The changes that take place to your treatment depend on your personal risk of coronavirus and the situation in your local area.
 Your medical team should discuss how coronavirus could affect your cancer treatment with you discuss your options.

-You may find that some treatments, such as chemotherapy, are adjusted or postponed to help lower your risk of getting the coronavirus and developing complications of the disease.
+You may find that some treatments, such as chemotherapy, have been adjusted or postponed to help lower your risk of getting the coronavirus and developing complications of the disease.

 I am currently receiving treatment

-If you are currently receiving treatment for cancer, you may be worried about the effect coronavirus will have on this.
-You may also be worried about the effect the virus could have on your health.
+If you are currently receiving treatment for cancer, you may find that your treatment, where or how it is given has changed.
+This may cause anxiety and you may also be worried about the effect the virus could have on your health.
 Some treatments, such as chemotherapy, can place you at a higher risk of coronavirus and complications from it.

-Your medical team will review your treatment plan and explain any changes that they recommend to help reduce your risk and keep you as well as possible.
+Your medical team will review your treatment plan regularly and continue to explain any changes that they recommend to help reduce your risk and keep you as well as possible.